 The launch of a new vessel was a sight to see.
 1962 (Photos courtesy Canal Society of NYS)

-Matton Shipyard will once again serve as a vibrant intersection of historical, cultural, educational, recreational and commercial activities.
+The Matton Shipyard Preservation and Adaptive Reuse Initiative will restore this historic site by renovating historic buildings, bolstering flood protection, and building an active and accessible community waterfront.
 It will proudly anchor the eastern gateway to the Erie Canal and the southern gateway to the Champlain Canal.

 An educational destination for the future